SAP-archive/teched2020-DAT260/exercises/ex9/README.md

 SELECT * FROM "F_SPOA_VERTICES"(1433737988, 60, 'CONVEXHULL') ORDER BY "CALCULATED_COST" DESC;
 SELECT * FROM "F_SPOA_VERTICES"(1433737988, 240, 'HEXAGON') ORDER BY "CALCULATED_COST" DESC;
 ```
-The HEXAGON result can be color-coded by the average CALCULATED_COST.
-On a map this looks like below.
+Using a GIS application like [Esri ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview) or [QGIS](https://qgis.org/en/site/about/index.html), the HEXAGON result can be color-coded by the average CALCULATED_COST, resulting in a map visualization like below.
 Areas with the same color can be reached with the same drive time - so called isochrones.

 ![](images/ISO2.png)